-Prorating Monthly Rent Using Per Diem
+Prorating Rent Using Per Diem

-For example, to prorate an $800-per-month rental that begins September 14, divide $800 by 30.
+For example, to prorate an $800-per-month rental that begins September 14, the middle of the month, divide $800 by 30.
 The formula is 800 / 30.
 Then figure out the number of days of occupancy the rent should cover.
 In this case, 30 days minus 14 equals 16 days of prorated rent owed.

-Calculating Prorated Rent by Days in a Year
+Calculating Prorated Rent by Days

 For example, a September 14 move-in for an $800-per-month rental means the tenant owes 16 days of prorated rent.
 Using this method, the calculation is as follows: (($800 * 12) / 365) * 16.
 In the equation, "12" is the number of months in a year.
-The per diem multiplied by 16 days is $420.82.
+The per diem rent multiplied by 16 days is $420.82.

 Calculating Short-Term Rentals

 Rent for a stay beginning Monday and ending Saturday is calculated as ( $100 * 4 ) + ( $175 * 2 ), for a total rent of $750.
 Say a beach rental stay of 16 days costs $600 per week.
 The per diem rate for the additional two-day stay is more expensive than the weekly rate, and it costs $100 per day.

 Methods of Calculating May Vary

-Certain ways of charging rent work best for short-term rentals, such as per-diem and weekly rates on vacation properties or seasonal leases.
+Certain ways of charging rent work best for short-term rentals, such as using per diem rent or weekly billing cycles on vacation properties or seasonal leases.
 Furthermore, landlords may choose one form of calculating prorated rent to make a little bit more money.
 For example, prorating rent using the number of days in a year for a month that has 30 days or less yields slightly more money.

 However, prorating by the number of days in a year for a 31-day month yields a lower amount of rent.
 Many landlords believe that, in general, prorating using the number of days in the month is more convenient and easier to explain to tenants.